 Neutral Colors (White, Gray, Beige)

 Neutral colors are versatile and timeless.
 They can create a clean and modern look and can work well with a variety of cabinet and countertop colors.
 While safe choices, neutral colors can also feel bland on their own.
-Consider pairing them with pops of color or bolder finishes for added interest.
+Add depth by choosing textured neutral subway tiles, or pair them with contrasting cabinet colors for a polished and dynamic design.

 Matching Your Subway Tile to Your Countertops